fjank/hydejack-starter-kit/blog/_posts/2019-03-18-overthewire-natas-10-14.md

 Otherwise we are denied.
 The glaring error on this page is [SQL injection](https://www.owasp.org/index.php/SQL_Injection).
 Use username `" OR 1=1 -- -` for instant win.

-_SQL injection flaws are more common than you think_
+SQL injection flaws are more common than you think {:.note}
 <details>
   <summary>Spoiler</summary>
   natas15: AwWj0w5cvxrZiONgZ9J5stNVkmxdk39J